rhboot/shim-review/docs/reviewer-guidelines.md

    1. Not providing a Dockerfile that works, or one that makes it hard for you to see what's going on.

-   1. Mot providing all the details of their other binaries, or maybe being vague about them.
+   1. Not providing all the details of their other binaries, or maybe being vague about them.
 It's easy to miss this kind of thing when submitting, and we should be looking for these.
 It's most likely just something's that been missed, but we should be